cyaguesa/SL-quant/README.md

 Detailed description and validation of the pipeline are reported in the manuscript [still under consideration for publication; reference will be added once published].

-For support, questions or requests, please contact: carlo.yague-sanz@unamur.be
+For support, questions or requests, please contact: carlo.yaguesanz@unamur.be

 - [Installation & quick start](https://github.com/cyaguesa/SL-quant/blob/master/README.md#installation--quick-start)
 - [Detailed usage](https://github.com/cyaguesa/SL-quant/blob/master/README.md#detailed-usage)